niu203/java-driver/changelog/README.md

 ### 4.0.0-alpha4 (in progress)

+- [improvement] JAVA-1569: Allow null to be used in positional and named values in statements
 - [improvement] JAVA-1801: Revisit NodeStateListener and SchemaChangeListener APIs
 - [improvement] JAVA-1759: Revisit metrics API
 - [improvement] JAVA-1776: Use concurrency annotations